Unboxed-Software/solana-course/content/token22-in-the-client.md

 )
 ```

-Sometimes, the client doesn't need to distinguish between legacy tokens and Token22 tokens.
-In that case, we have to call the above function twice, once with `TOKEN_PROGRAM_ID` and once with `TOKEN_2022_PROGRAM_ID` (as mentioned before, these are not exchangeable).
+If we want to fetch all of the tokens for a particular owner, we can use a function like `getTokenAccountsByOwner`, and then call it twice, once with `TOKEN_PROGRAM_ID` and another with `TOKEN_2022_PROGRAM_ID`.

 ```ts
 const allOwnedTokens = []